Two Weeks in Vietnam : Perfect Itinerary for an Epic First-Time Trip

 Searching for the perfect two weeks in Vietnam?
-We spent an incredible two months exploring this amazing country, falling in love with its chaotic charm and stunning landscapes.
+We spent an incredible two months exploring this amazing country, travelling independently and falling in love with its chaotic charm and stunning landscapes.

 Our Choice For 2 Weeks in Vietnam

 As first time visitors ourselves, we had no idea what to expect from Vietnam.
-We’d recently travelled through India and Cambodia but Vietnam was unknown to us.
-Ultimately we found the country incredibly easy to get around and we loved our two months here.
+We’d come from a three month journey through India and previously fallen in love with Cambodia but Vietnam was unknown to us.

 Day 1 : Ho Chi Minh City

 You’ll probably arrive at Ho Chi Minh airport; officially called Tan Son Nhat International Airport (SGN).
-We easily found an ATM to withdraw cash but we pre-purchased our Airalo E-Sim before we arrived.
+We easily found an ATM to withdraw cash at the airport and we pre-purchased our Airalo E-Sim before we arrived.

 Ho Chi Minh city was not what we expected.
 It’s a modern, beautiful, bustling city, blending old and new with French colonial buildings rubbing shoulders with traditional Vietnam.
-It’s wonderful.
+It reminded us very much of Kuala Lumpa or Singapore but still managed to retain a small town atmosphere.

 Keep day one light.
-If you’ve flown long haul you’ll need an easy day because you’re going to be busy over the coming 2 weeks.
-But, we have plenty of ideas for things to do in Ho Chi Minh if you’d rather get started.
+If you’ve flown long haul and you’re anything like us, you’ll want an easy day because you’re going to be busy over the coming 2 weeks.
+But, if you’d prefer to get going , we have plenty of ideas for things to do in Ho Chi Minh.

 Where To Stay In Ho Chi Minh City

 Choose a hotel in District One; it is by far the easiest area for walking to the major attractions and is full of cafes, bars, shops and restaurants.
-I did a ton of research before booking our accommodation and here are our top picks :
+I did a ton of research before booking our accommodation and have no regrets about our choice.
+Here are our top picks :

 - Budget Stay : Diep Anh Guesthouse or Little Saigon Boutique.
 Both highly rated across all platforms and both represent excellent value in an ideal location.